 |Combination sleep aid||The Zenwise Labs Sleep Support||

 Proprietary sleep blend 1071mg

-The following OTC sleeping aids are reviewed and ranked based on an 8-point criteria that consists of ingredient quality, safety, packaging, long-term benefits, price, company reputation, customer feedback and sleep aid potential.Kirkland Sleep Aid
+The following OTC sleeping aids are reviewed and ranked based on an 8-point criterion that consists of ingredient quality, safety, packaging, long-term benefits, price, company reputation, customer feedback, and

 is considered among the strongest OTC sleep aids in the anti-histamine category available on the market.